Implementing a Telecommuting Program: 5 Best Practices

 If you've determined that a particular position is suitable for a telecommuting arrangement, it’s important to determine if the employee will be successful at executing the arrangement.
 Consider past performance; if an employee has a poor performance record while working on site it is indicative of how their performance will be from a remote location.
 A telecommuting employee likely has to be able to manage his/her own tasks with little oversight and direction from his/her manager.

 Another factor to keep in mind is the manager’s ability to manage a remote employee.
-Virtual management is different than managing an employee right down hallway in the office; consider providing managers training on how to effectively manage remote staff.
+Virtual management is different than managing an employee right down the hallway in the office; consider providing managers training on how to effectively manage remote staff.

 4. Clearly communicate your expectations as an organization.